1015062E/howto/How to collect Windows Event Logs.md

 4. Click "Save All Event As…" (Select Display language as "English" if 'Display info' window popped up)
 5. Save the logs(keep default type *.evtx) to a new folder.

-Kindly Note : 1)Collect "Application, Security, and System"(3 types of logs!!!); 2)Compress the whole folder to a .zip file before you upload.
+Kindly Note :
+1)Collect "Application, Security, and System"(3 types of logs!!!); 2)Compress the whole folder to a .zip file before you upload.
-Please COMPRESS, COMPRESS, COMPRESS the files (or the whole folder where you saved all these logs) before uploading.
+!!!Please COMPRESS, COMPRESS, COMPRESS the files (or the whole folder where you saved all these logs) before uploading!!!